harness/developer-hub/docs/software-engineering-insights/sei-profiles/trellis-profile.md

 Trellis Scores are a proprietary scoring mechanism from SEI.
 Your Trellis Score helps you understand your team's productivity.
 [Trellis Scores](../sei-metrics-and-insights/trellis-score.md) are calculated from factors such as code quality, code volume, speed, impact, proficiency, and collaboration.
 You can adjust the weight given to each factor.

+To create or edit a Trellis profile:

+1. In your Harness project, go to the SEI module.
+2. Select **Account**.
+3. Select **Trellis** under **Profiles**.
-To create or edit a Trellis profile, go to **Settings** and select **Trellis Score Profiles**.
+4. To create a profile, select **New Trellis Profile**.
+To edit an existing profile, select the profile's name in the profiles list.

 :::info Predefined Trellis profiles

-When you add an issue management or SCM [connector](/docs/category/connectors-and-integrations), a predefined Trellis profile is automatically created.
-You can associated predefined profiles with [Org Units](/docs/category/projects-and-org-units).
+Some issue management and SCM [connectors](/docs/category/connectors-and-integrations) automatically create predefined Trellis profiles.
+You can associated predefined profiles with [Org Units](../sei-pivot-points/manage-org-units.md).
 You can't delete predefined profiles.

 <!-- image Trellis_home_add_integrations.png - Trellis Score Profiles before integrating SCM or Issue Management tools -->
 <!-- image .gitbook/assets/Trellis\_profiles\_home.png - Trellis Score Profiles page with Predefined profiles -->